 The 90th Congress was held by the Association of Scottish Philatelic Societies in Perth during the 12th and 13th April where Largs & District Stamp Club were the host society for the two days, and Robert Watt presided as President.

-As hosts for the event Largs & District Stamp Club produced a Cover, Postcard and a Miniature Sheet to mark the event.
+As hosts for the event Largs & District Stamp Club have produced a Cover, Postcard and a Miniature Sheet to mark the event.

 Click on any of the following images to enlarge them on a seperate tab or page.